 National Gay Men's HIV/AIDS Awareness Day is September 27.
 It is a day to bring awareness and promote activism for a group that is the most afflicted by HIV/AIDS.

-And it's true: The conversation about HIV is changing.
+We've come a long way since the epidemic began, and the conversation about HIV has changed.
 Since the initial epidemic outbreak, there have been incredible advances in science and medicine.
 These innovations have helped stop the spread of the HIV/AIDS, through HIV prevention and medication like PrEP and ART.

 And today, we are able to say that undetectable equals untransmittable.